AmitP88/Arcade-Game/README.md

 the player to the default starting position.
 I have two additional levels planned for this game that will be added in the near future.
 Happy playing! =)_

+_Note 2: The game is currently not playable on mobile just yet, but I will also be adding the touch functionality in the future